801C07/bwhthd.github.io/work.md

 ###Math Instructor: Mathnasium LLC
 ####Jan.
-2013 - Present
+2013 - March 2014
 [**Mathnasium LLC**](http://mathnasium.com/westlinn): West Linn, OR.
 Mathnasium is a place where students of all levels come to learn about math.
-My job is to teach the Mathnasium curriculum to these students; I occasionally assist them with learning topics they are covering in school.
+My job was to teach the Mathnasium curriculum to these students; I occasionally assisted them with learning topics they covered in school.

 * Teaching (K-12)
 * Communication